Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 - Phases to adopt the Cloud

 ### <mark style="background: #BABD00;">Check Your Knowledge:</mark>
-1. What are the key concerns that organizations have while adopting the Cloud?
+1. What are the key concerns that organisations have while adopting the Cloud?
 2. Describe the guidelines for choosing the right application for the Cloud.
 3. What are the two options available for migrating licensed software to the Cloud?
 4. Describe the two migration strategies.